slider104/nixos/README.md

 nck = "cd ~/nixos && nix flake check && cd -";
 ncg = "cd ~/nixos && sudo nix-collect-garbage --delete-older-than +5 && cd -";
 ```
-when you want to sync changes you make to your own git repo
+when you want to sync changes you make to your own git repo,
 you need to modify the ~/nixos/modules/git/git.nix module for your git account.

 ## 6. Setting up git